-Focus on Events at the Neuromuscular Junction (Focus Figure 9.1 on p.
-290) covers this process step by step.
+Focus on Events at the Neuromuscular Junction (Figure 9.8) covers this process step by step.
 Study this figure before continuing.

 After ACh binds to the ACh receptors, its effects are quickly terminated by acetylcholinesterase (as"ĕ-til-ko"lin-es'ter-ās), an enzyme located in the synaptic cleft.
 Acetylcholinesterase breaks down ACh to its building blocks, acetic acid and choline.
-This removal of ACh prevents continued muscle fiber contraction in the absence of additional nervous system stimulation.
+This removal of ACh prevents continued (and most likely undesirable) muscle fiber contraction in the absence of additional nervous system stimulation.